71-911

-71-911 “City Star” is a Russian four-axle four-door single-sided tram with a completely low level floor, created by LLC “PC Transport Systems” at the facilities of Tver Carriage Works.
+71-911 "City Star"/71-911E/71-911ЕМ «Lionet» is a family of Russian four-axle four-door single-sided trams with a completely low level floor, created by LLC "PC Transport Systems" at the facilities of Tver Carriage Works and other factories.

 The first 100% low-floor tram car in the CIS.
 It is an analogue of planned 71-625 tram of Ust-Katav Wagon-Building Plant.

 Operation by cities

 As of 2020, the City Star trams are operated in the following cities: